Reddit beginner guide: How do you get started with Reddit?

 Choose the right communities

 Reddit is a network of topic rooms.
 Join only the ones you genuinely care about so your home feed stays useful.
+This is one of the most important Reddit basics for new users.

 1. Use the search bar to find topics or subreddits.